Skip to main content

 FlagDescription

---format <fmt>Export format: plugin (default), managed, marketplace, agentskills
+--format <fmt>Export format: plugin (default), managed, agentskills

 --output <dir>Output directory (defaults vary by format)